 After around six months, I started flipping the wheel to freewheel mode for my grocery shopping trips because it made it a bit easier to carry my grocery bags on my handlebars.
 Pretty soon, I kept the freewheel cog engaged most of the time.
 Eventually, I never rode in fixed gear.
 I found that I prefer riding a bike with a freewheel.
 On the fixie, I always missed having the ability to stop pedaling and coast.

-I ended up selling the bike to another student and buying a Centurion Dave Scott Ironman road bike.
+I ended up selling the bike to another student and buying my Centurion Dave Scott Ironman road bike.
 I decided to sell my fixie because I started riding longer distances and wanted a bike with gears.
 Because I usually ride for transportation rather than for exercise, the geared bike made more sense.

 I have ridden a few fixed gear bikes since then.
 I regularly ride a single speed with a freewheel around town.
 For me, a fixed gear bike would make for a nice secondary bike for occasional use.
 Not an everyday bike.